ttscoff/planter-cli/src/_README.md

       - 1. zsh
 ```

 If the choice starts with a number (as above), then a numeric list will be generated and typing the associated index number will accept that choice.
 Numeric lists are automatically numbered, so the preceding digit doesn't matter, as long as it's a digit.
-In this case a default can be defined with an integer for its placement in the list (starting with 1), and parenthesis aren't required.
+In this case a default can be defined with an integer (in the `defaults:` key) for its placement in the list (starting with 1), and parenthesis aren't required.

 #### If/then logic